Sign up to receive e-newsletters, discounts and promotions

 Maring and virtuoso guitarist and fiddler Robert Bowlin have been recently combining talents to create beautiful original acoustic music, which straddles the fence between bluegrass, folk and country music.

 The concert will run 2 p.m.-4 p.m. at Bollinger Mill State Park.
 Refreshments will be provided.
 Please bring a lawn chair for seating.

 This community tradition features a carnival complete with games, nightly entertainment, and lots of food.
 Contests include Little Mr. and Miss Cotton; Jr. Miss Sikeston; Miss Sikeston; and Miss Cotton Carnival.

 The Cotton Carnival Parade, one of Missouri's largest parades, begins at 10 a.m., Saturday, at the corner of Malone Avenue and Pine; it travels west on Malone Avenue, ending downtown.

-Join us August 6-9 for the Sikeston Jaycee Bootheel Rodeo!
-This Silver Tour Rodeo draws top PRCA cowboys and cowgirls from across the country with over $100,000 in prize money.
+This Silver Tour Rodeo draws top PRCA cowboys and cowgirls from across the country, competing for more than $100,000 in prize money.